-In terms of just pure, audiophile-level sound it really is a one of a kind.
-It’s also supremely comfortable and quite ready to support your gaming endeavors for hours on end.
+In terms of just pure, audiophile-level sound, it is one of a kind.
+It’s also supremely comfortable and ready to support your gaming endeavors for hours on end.

-Yet, if you want a headset that’s a bit more versatile or one that you can carry over into the adjacent room or even the one next to that with impunity, then you should consider some of the alternatives.
+Yet, if you want a headset that’s a bit more versatile or one that you can carry into the adjacent room or even the one next to that with impunity, then you should consider some of the alternatives.

-In any case, we’re glad to see Sennheiser tackling this market, as we’ve got great expectations from this manufacturer.
-And they’re already delivering as well.
-The recently released Sennheiser GSP 370 fixes all of the issues (except for versatility) we’ve had with the GSP 670, with its amazingly strong and far-reaching wireless signal and an unprecedented 100 hours of battery life.
+In any case, we’re glad to see that Sennheiser is tackling this market, as we’ve got high expectations from this manufacturer.
+And they’re already delivering.
+The recently released Sennheiser GSP 370 fixes all of the issues – except for versatility – we’ve had with the GSP 670, with its amazingly sharp and far-reaching wireless signal and an unprecedented 100 hours of battery life.